Poverty and development

 Less stimulation in the environment

-For years psychologists have argued that poverty affects a child’s cognitive development.
+For years, psychologists have argued that poverty affects a child’s cognitive development.
 The problem with this argument, of course, is that many aspects of poverty may be the “cause” of cognitive impairment.
-One of the variables that has been studied by psychologists is malnutrition.
+One variable that psychologists have studied is malnutrition.

 One argument is that inadequate food intake and an unhealthy diet limit children’s ability to learn.
 Chronically undernourished children become less active and show less interest in their social environment.
-It is believed, however, that it is not malnutrition alone that results in cognitive malfunctioning, but rather the combined negative effects of exposure to undernourishment and other consequences of poverty.
-If children are given appropriate food and stimulation, it can modify cognitive impairment caused by earlier malnutrition.
+However, it is believed that it is not malnutrition alone that results in cognitive malfunctioning but rather the combined negative effects of exposure to undernourishment and other consequences of poverty.
+If children are given appropriate food and stimulation, cognitive impairment caused by earlier malnutrition can be modified.

 Children who do not live in poverty have several protective factors - that is, factors that help facilitate healthy development.
-These include a balanced diet, access to good education, a stimulating environment (for example, exposure to technology and innovation), access to financial support, low stress over basic needs, and access to health care.
+These include a balanced diet, access to good education, a stimulating environment (for example, exposure to technology and innovation), financial support, low stress over basic needs, and health care.

-Kar et al (2008) studied the effect of malnutrition on cognitive performance in a sample of 20 Indian children in two age groups, one from 5 to 7 years old and another between 8 and 10.
+Kar et al. (2008) studied the effect of malnutrition on cognitive performance in a sample of 20 Indian children in two age groups, one from 5 to 7 years old and another between 8 and 10.
 The data was compared to children in a control group.
 Malnourished children in both groups scored lower in attention, working memory, and visuospatial tasks than the control group.
 However, older children showed less impairment.
-Kar posited a theory of delayed cognitive development rather than permanent impairment - that is, a lack of a healthy diet in infancy has only a temporary effect on development.
+Kar posited a theory of delayed cognitive development rather than permanent impairment - that is, a lack of a healthy diet in infancy only temporarily affects development.

 ATL: Critical thinking

-Kar et al's study seems like good news.
+Kar et al.'s study seems to provide good news.
 Nutrition does not have life-long effects on development; development is simply delayed.

 Students can propose several recommendations.
 Here are a few suggestions: